411sst/Recallify/README.md

 ## 🎯 Overview

 Recallify is a desktop application that combines scientifically-backed spaced repetition with modern study tools.
-Organize your learning with structured syllabi, take rich formatted notes, attach PDFs, track your study time with tags and topics, and leverage automated revision scheduling to maximize retention.
+Organize your learning with structured syllabi, take rich formatted notes, track your study time with tags and topics, build consistent study habits with streak tracking, and leverage automated revision scheduling to maximize retention.

-**New in v3.0:** Study analytics dashboard, pomodoro subject tracking, session history, collapsible sidebar, auto-start pomodoro, tags system, enhanced notifications, and improved dark mode!
+**New in v3.2:** Streak tracking with calendar heatmap, milestone celebrations, comprehensive tag management, bug fixes for better readability, and improved editing experience!

 **Perfect for:**
 - 🎓 University students managing multiple courses